clj-pdf/clj-pdf/README.md

 ## Usage

-write-doc will produce a PDF given a vector which defines the document and write it to out which can be either a string, in which case it's treated as a file name, or an output stream.
+_write-doc_ will produce a PDF given a vector which defines the document and write it to out which can be either a string, in which case it's treated as a file name, or an output stream.
 The document format is as follows:

+_stream-doc_ takes input and output streams, then sequentially reads and appends the forms from the input stream to the output stream.
+NOTE: using the :pages option will cause the complete document to reside in memory as it will need to be post processed.

 ### Metadata